ASSERT-KTH/CodRep/README.md

 What the winner gets?

 1. The ultimate CodRep fame
-1. An travel invitation to KTH in Stockholm, all expenses paid, to meet and discuss the design of a futuristic program repair bot.
+1. A travel invitation to KTH in Stockholm, all expenses paid, to meet and discuss the design of a futuristic program repair bot.
 1. An official KTH certificate

 In addition, the top-three participants will get nice KTH goodies by post.